TimReX-22/pose_estimation_and_visual_servoing/README.md

  # Object Pose Estimation & Visual Servoing

- This Repo contains the source code used to run the object pose estimation network and the visual servoing algorithm for the Geranos Drone.
+ This Repo contains the source code used to run the object pose estimation model and the visual servoing algorithm for the Geranos Drone.

+## Object Pose Esimation: OpenPifPaf, OpenCV, Python

+The pose estimation, optimized for long vertical poles, is done in a two step approach.
+First seven keypoints are detected in the image recorded onboard the drone using OpenPifPaf.
+Then the seven keypoints are used for the PnP Algorithm, where we used the OpenCV implementation.

+## Visual Servoing: C++, ROS

+We used a position based visual servoing approach to calculate position and orientation commands for the controller.
+First position and orientation errors are calculated using the pose of the UAV and the estimated pose of the object.